 STA is capable of transmitting in the current channel, with a tolerance ± 5 dB.
 The field is coded as a signed

 integer in units of decibels relative to 1 mW.
-Further interpretation of this field is defined in 10.8.2 (Association

-based on transmit power capability).
+Further interpretation of this field is defined in 10.8.3a (Interpretation of transmit power capability).

 The Maximum Transmit Power Capability field is set to the nominal maximum transmit power with which